Mel B Visibly Relaxed After 5-Year Restraining Order Granted

 — Stacey Cole (@SC83Inquisitr) May 12, 2017

-The L.A. judge granted the five-year restraining order against Gilles several weeks after it was requested by Mel B, who also accuses the nanny of having in possession her sex tapes.
+The L.A. judge granted the five-year restraining order against Gilles several weeks after it was requested by Mel B, who also accuses the nanny of having possession of her sex tapes.

 Mel B, who locked horns with her estranged husband Belafonte in a bitter divorce and custody battle, alleges that Gilles has harassed her.
 Mel B also claims the nanny had a seven-year sexual relationship with Belafonte and even got pregnant by him.